jairodmed/HOISAN_to_R/README.md

 HOISAN_to_R package provides a set of tools for graphical analysis in observational methods

-Data importing and conversion from HOISAN to R format;
+Data importing and conversion from HOISAN to R format

 Building and plotting Polar Coordinates Analysis

 # Suggested citation